Short-Term Treasury Portfolio

 References to other mutual funds or ETFs should not be interpreted as an offer of these securities.

 Bloomberg Barclays Capital Global Aggregate Bond Index is a market-capitalization weighted, broad-based securities index measuring the global investment grade fixed rate debt markets.
 Bloomberg Barclays Capital Global Aggregate Bond Index measures a wide range of global government-related, treasury, corporate and securitized fixed-income investments.
 Bloomberg Barclays Capital Global Aggregate (Excluding Securitized) Bond Index is a sub-index of Bloomberg Barclays Capital Global Aggregate Bond Index and excludes securitized fixed-income investments.
 FTSE AAA/AA 1-3 Years Corporate Bond Index and FTSE A 1-3 Years Corporate Bond Index are components of FTSE Broad Investment-Grade (BIG) Bond Index, which is an unmanaged, capitalization-weighted index of investment-grade fixed income securities and is generally considered representative of the U.S. Bond market.
 Dow Jones Industrial Average is an average of the stock prices of thirty large companies and represents a widely recognized unmanaged portfolio of common stocks.
 FTSE 3-Month Treasury Bill Index measures monthly return equivalents of yield averages that are not marked to market.
 FTSE 3-Month Treasury Bill Index consists of the last three 3-month Treasury bill issues.
 Standard & Poor’s 500 Composite Stock Index is a market-capitalization weighted index of five hundred unmanaged common stocks and is widely recognized as representative of the equity market in general.
 Returns shown for the Standard & Poor’s 500 Composite Stock Index reflect reinvested dividends as applicable, but do not reflect a deduction for fees, expenses, or taxes.
 You cannot invest directly in an index.
 Case-Shiller Index measures the change in prices of a group of homes in 20 major metropolitan areas in the U.S. It reflects prices in real terms, which means it is corrected for inflation.
 Earnings yield is the earnings per share for the most recent 12-month period divided by the current market price per share.
 The Russell 2000 Index measures the performance of the small-cap segment of the U.S. equity universe.
 The Russell 2000 Index is a subset of the Russell 3000 Index representing approximately 10% of the total market capitalization of that index.
 The CBOE Volatility Index (VIX) is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.
 U.S. Dollar Index (USDX) is a measure of the value of the U.S. dollar relative to majority of its most significant trading partners.
 This index is similar to other trade-weighted indexes, which also use the exchange rates from the same major currencies.
 The European Central Bank (ECB) is the central bank for Europe's single currency, the euro.
 The ECB’s main task is to maintain the euro's purchasing power and thus price stability in the euro area.
 The Bank of Japan (BOJ), also known as Nippon Ginko, is the central bank of Japan.
 The S&P 500 Energy Index comprises companies included in the S&P 500 that are classified as members of the energy sector as per the Global Industry Classification Standard (GICS).
 The S&P 500 Financials Index comprises companies included in the S&P 500 that are classified as members of the financials sector as per the GICS.
 The Dow Jones Transportation Average (DJTA) is a price-weighted average of 20 transportation stocks traded in the U.S. The FTSE (Financial Times Stock Exchange) 100 Index is a capitalization-weighted index of the 100 most highly capitalized companies traded on the London Stock Exchange.
 The CAC (Cotation Assistée en Continu) 40 Index, the most widely-used indicator of the Paris market, reflects the performance of the 40 largest equities listed in France, measured by free-float market-capitalization and liquidity.
 The DAX (Deutscher Aktienindex (German stock index)) is a total return index of 30 selected German blue chip stocks traded on the Frankfurt Stock Exchange.
 Capital expenditure (CAPEX) is money invested by a company to acquire or upgrade fixed, physical, non-consumable assets, such as buildings and equipment or a new business.
 The S&P Homebuilders Select Industry Index represents the homebuilding sub-industry portion of the S&P Total Markets Index.
 The S&P 500 Consumer Discretionary Index comprises those companies included in the S&P 500 that are classified as members of the GICS consumer discretionary sector.
 Indexes do not include management fees, transaction costs or expenses.
 Investments cannot be made directly in an index.
 Investment in gold involves risks, such as the possibility to generate no interest or dividends, offering only the potential for price appreciation.
 Gold is subject to market risk and has experienced volatile fluctuations in price from time to time.
 The Swiss franc is subject to the risk that inflation will decrease in the U.S. or rise in Switzerland.
 While Switzerland has historically been a politically stable nation, Swiss government bonds are subject to some risk of default and their credit quality is not rated by certain U.S. rating agencies.
 Each Morningstar category average represents a universe of funds with similar investment objectives.
+The S&P 500 Industrials Index comprises those companies included in the S&P 500 that are classified as members of the GICS industrials sector.
+The S&P 500 Materials Index comprises those companies included in the S&P 500 that are classified as members of the GICS materials sector.

 Comments made by call participants are not representative of the experience of other clients and are no guarantee of future performance or success.